jkoppenhaver/neopixel-animate/README.md

 save space on your device by only loading the animations you use.

 ### Loading files
-TO get started, you will need to load animator_base.py and any animation files you plan to use onto your device.
+To get started, you will need to load animator_base.py and any animation files you plan to use onto your device.
 They should reside in the same directory as your main python script.
 Pushing files to your device can be done with whatever tool you normally to move files to your micropython board (ex.
 Ampy).